Generic Name: garlic (GAR lik)

 a bleeding or blood clotting disorder such as hemophilia.

 The use of garlic as a flavoring agent in foods is considered safe during pregnancy.
-However, it is not known whether garlic used as medicine will harm an unborn baby.
-Do not use this product without medical advice if you are pregnant.

 Do not give any herbal/health supplement to a child without medical advice.
 Garlic taken by mouth in large doses may be harmful to children.